anudit/eauth-eip/README.md

 Next, the user chooses the wallet they want to use.
 Wallet bundlers like Web3Modal, Onboard.js can be used to support multiple Web3 Wallet Providers out-of-the-box.

-Next, the users signs the `Challenge Message`.
+Next, the users sign the `Challenge Message`.
 This part can be intimidating to users who do not have an understanding of what signing a message means and is also a crucial security step that proves the user's ownership of the account.
-Hence, this message shoulud be descriptive of it's purpose and the access the application.user gets after signing.
+Hence, this message should be descriptive of its purpose and the access the application.user gets after signing.
 For example, "Sign this message to prove the ownership of the address <eth-address> to <application-name>.
 Timestamp:<timestamp> Validity:<validity>".

 Here a `timestamp` is used to make sure that a past signed message payload cannot be reused again, this can further be expanded to a nonce stored on the server that can be revoked by the user and forces re-authentication of all sessions.